 Currency risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 The Company is exposed to the effects of fluctuation in the prevailing foreign currency exchange rates on its financial position and cash flows to the extent of earnings and expenses in foreign currencies.
 Exposure arises primarily due to exchange rate fluctuations between the functional currency and other currencies from the Company's operating, investing and financing activities.

-The Company enters into forward currency contracts to neutralise any foreign currency fluctuation risk.
+Exposure to currency risk